 Reptiles and amphibians are cold-blooded and can’t regulate their temperature.
 Keep this in mind when transporting pets like lizards, iguanas or snakes.
 If they aren’t traveling in their normal enclosure, make sure to transport them in a cage or carrier with enough room to move around.
 Also, avoid placing things inside their carrier that may shift in transit.

 For reptile friends needing a wet environment, consider placing wet sponges or damp towels inside their carriers to provide moisture.
-Review this resource about how to move an aquarium.

 Birds can be skittish and anxious if their habitat is disturbed.
 It’s best to move them in their cage.
 If your birds aren’t typically caged, like peacocks, or other larger birds, or if you can’t move the bird in its cage, you’ll want to find a container with plenty of ventilation and one that’s big enough to transport them.

 Rabbits, ferrets and other animals of similar size need to be transported in a cage big enough for them to move around freely, but rigid enough that they won’t chew through it.
 Remember, these animals are easily affected by heat, so make sure their carriers are well ventilated and there’s enough water for them to stay hydrated.
 Limit messes by placing a layer of absorbent material in the bottom of the cage to soak up any waste or spilled water.

 Large animals like llamas, horses or a larger breed of exotic animal require a trailer to accommodate them.
 If you don’t already have a trailer, arrange to have one for them on moving day.
 The trailer should have proper ventilation, adequate cover from the outdoor elements and enough room for moving around comfortably.